SIGNAL.H(3HEAD) Headers SIGNAL.H(3HEAD)

 application specified signal value.
 Multiple occurrences of signals so

 generated are queued in FIFO order.
-If the SA_SIGINFO flag is not set
+If the

 for that signal, later occurrences of that signal's generation, when a